Google Home

 The Echo’s ‘Alexa’ is is quicker and easier to say and, unlike Home, you can choose from four wake words, including 'Computer'.
 The day we can get either of them to respond to 'Kif' will be a happy one indeed.

 If you like the familiarity of a plummy British accent, you'll be pleased to hear that the UK version comes with a new voice in that style.
-Which is good, because we found Google Assistant's American voice to sound a bit more jarring and synthetic, although maybe that's just us been biased.
+Which is good, because we found Google Assistant's American voice to sound a bit more jarring and synthetic, although maybe that's just us being biased.
 You can still choose the American voice if you prefer, we won't judge.

 Google Home: Music